kaymen99/AI-for-energy-sector/README.md

 Predicting power demand accurately is crucial for energy providers to optimize their resources, reduce costs, and ensure uninterrupted supply.
 AI models can analyze historical data, weather patterns, and other factors to make precise demand forecasts, leading to more efficient energy distribution.

-- Related Notebooks: power_consumption_forecast [here](https://github.com/kaymen99/AI-for-energy-sector/blob/main/power_consumption_forecast.ipynb)
+- Related Notebooks: Power consumption forecast [here](https://github.com/kaymen99/AI-for-energy-sector/blob/main/Power%20%26%20Energy%20Forecast/Power%20consumption%20forecast.ipynb)

 ### 2. Grid Predictive Maintenance

 The maintenance of energy grids is an expensive and time-consuming process.
 With AI, we can develop models that monitor the condition of grid components and predict when maintenance is needed.
 This proactive approach reduces downtime, improves reliability, and saves costs.

-- Related Notebooks: transmission_line_fault_detection [here](https://github.com/kaymen99/AI-for-energy-sector/blob/main/Predictive%20Maintenance/transmission_line_fault_detection.ipynb), wind_turbine_failure_detection [here](https://github.com/kaymen99/AI-for-energy-sector/blob/main/Predictive%20Maintenance/wind_turbine_failure_detection.ipynb) (IN Progress)
+- Related Notebooks: Transmission line fault detection [here](https://github.com/kaymen99/AI-for-energy-sector/blob/main/predictive%20maintenance/Transmission%20line%20fault%20detection.ipynb), Wind turbine failure detection [here](https://github.com/kaymen99/AI-for-energy-sector/blob/main/predictive%20maintenance/Wind%20turbine%20failure%20detection.ipynb) (IN Progress)

 ### 3. Predicting Renewable Energy Power Generation

 The energy sector is increasingly shifting towards renewable sources like wind and solar power.
 Accurate predictions of power generation from weather data are essential for better grid management and integration of renewable energy sources into the grid.
 AI models can help optimize the use of these resources.

-- Related Notebooks: solar_energy_generation_forecast [here](https://github.com/kaymen99/AI-for-energy-sector/blob/main/solar_energy_generation_forecast.ipynb)
+- Related Notebooks: Solar energy generation forecast [here](https://github.com/kaymen99/AI-for-energy-sector/blob/main/Power%20%26%20Energy%20Forecast/Solar%20energy%20generation%20forecast.ipynb)

 ### 4. Energy Management (in Buildings and Houses)